 About Church Relations

-From the time of its founding as George Pepperdine College in 1937, Pepperdine University has always valued its special relationship with the Churches of Christ.
-George Pepperdine served as an elder in the Church of Christ for nearly 40 years, and a majority of the administration and faculty are also active members of a local congregation of the Church of Christ.
+From the time of its founding as George Pepperdine College in 1937, Pepperdine University has always valued its special relationship with Churches of Christ.
+George Pepperdine served as a Church of Christ elder for nearly 40 years, and a majority of the administration and faculty are also active members of a local congregation of Churches of Christ.

 In 1968, Pepperdine College in Los Angeles announced that it had accepted an offer of 138 acres of land at the corner of Pacific Coast Highway and Malibu Canyon Road in Malibu.
 In exchange for this gift, Pepperdine agreed to develop a new campus in the coastal community.
-In that same historic year, an administrative decision was made to establish an office of Church Relations to insure that the college would always maintain a vital relationship with the Churches of Christ.
-When the Malibu campus opened in 1972, the ties between Pepperdine University and the Churches of Christ continued to be one of the distinguishing characteristics of the school.
+In that same historic year, an administrative decision was made to establish an Office of Church Relations to insure that the college would always maintain a vital relationship with Churches of Christ.
+When the Malibu campus opened in 1972, the ties between Pepperdine University and Churches of Christ continued to be one of the distinguishing characteristics of the school.